p-hzamora/FluentValidation/docs/custom-validators.md

 }
 ```

-As another simpler example, this is how FluentValidation's own `NotNull` validator is implemented:
+As another simpler example, this is how FluentValidation's own `not_null` validator is implemented:

 ```csharp
 public class NotNullValidator<T,TProperty> : PropertyValidator<T,TProperty> {